 Affording master’s or doctoral tuition after funding four undergraduate years can be tough without aid from MFT scholarships.

-Degrees in marriage and family therapy are valuable for developing the counseling skills to resolve issues affecting relationships, such as addiction, anxiety, infidelity, and child behavioral disorders.
-There are currently over 110 COAMFTE-accredited programs training mental health practitioners for the in-demand Licensed Marriage and Family Therapist credential.
+There are over 110 COAMFTE-accredited programs.
+They train mental health practitioners for the in-demand Licensed Marriage and Family Therapist credential.
 The BLS projects that 10-year job growth will surpass 15 percent for at least 5,000 LMFT new jobs nationwide.
-Marriage and family therapists can open private practices or work in hospitals, outpatient centers, clinics, residential care facilities, and school systems.
+Marriage and family therapists can open private practices or work in:

 Keep your vocational calling in reach financially by perusing the following 20 MFT scholarships for graduate school.